albertosantagostino/AoC-2020/README.md

 Run a target, `./build/release/bin/day01_1`

 **Debug configuration**
 The script is used to facilitate Visual Studio Code debugging.
-Everything works out-of-the-box if the `AoC-2020 folder` is opened in VSCode
+Everything works out-of-the-box opening the `AoC-2020` folder in VSCode
 After breakpoints are set, press `F5` to build and debug interactively the source file currently displayed

 ### Dependencies / Requirements